 The Hopper™ style maintains her energy by staying busy.
-A hopper loves switching tasks, and finds having several tasks going at one time exhilarating.
+A hopper loves switching tasks and finds having several tasks going at one time exhilarating.
 Hoppers typically transition with ease, stopping one activity to transition to something new.
-This style personality gets involved in many things, and may have a difficult time completing tasks if there are too many brewing at one time.
-As such – sometimes dominant hoppers may have a litany of incomplete tasks, and struggle with follow-through.
+This time management style personality gets involved in many things and may have a difficult time completing tasks if there are too many brewing at one time.
+As such – sometimes dominant hoppers may have a litany of incomplete tasks and struggle with follow-through.

-How Hyper Focus Time Management Personality Types Can Manage Time More Effectively: It’s important for Hyper Focus™ people to work from a prescribed plan and create natural bridges with strategies for moving from task to task.
-They can benefit from using backwards planning and scheduling to determine necessary project phases and start/finish dates, as well as chunking time into 20 minute segments.
+It’s important for Hyper Focus™ people to work from a prescribed plan and create natural bridges with strategies for moving from task to task.
+They can benefit from using backward planning and scheduling to determine necessary project phases and start/finish dates, as well as chunking time into 20-minute segments.